 Always notify the school nurse when your child receives a new shot, and either provide a copy or allow the school to copy the record.
 If the school nurse sends a Notice of Need Letter to you regarding the child's need for an immunization take the child to the doctor promptly to avoid the child being excluded from school.
 Immunization exemptions do exist in Missouri - Parental exemption (only for PreK Students), Medical exemption and Religious Exemption.
 These are signed statements from the medical provider or Parent, respectively.
 The exemption notice needs to be on file at your child's current school, but does not have to be renewed annually.
 You are to move the exemption notice to the Nurse if your child changes schools.
 A hard copy needs to be on file at the school the Student attends.
 Note that in the event of an outbreak of the exempted condition, your child would need to be excluded for the length of time determined by the Department of Health.
-The state law requires exclusion from school of all students who do not complete vaccinations once started.
 A list of other resources for immunizations is available on the Student Health page of the district website, as well.